cfsengineering/CEASIOMpy/installation/INSTALLATION.md

 You can install CEASIOMpy in two different ways: using installation scripts (recommended for Linux systems) or using Docker (recommended for Windows and macOS systems).

-Click on the link to install CEASIOMpy on:
+Click on a link below to access the CEASIOMpy installation guides:
     - [Linux](LINUX_INSTALLATION.md)
     - [Using Docker](DOCKER_INSTALLATION.md)
     - [MacOS](MAC_OS_INSTALLATION.md)